There are eight main kinds of stupas in Tibetan Buddhism, each commemorating a major event in the Buddha’s life.

 The first stupa in Spain, a Kalachakra Stupa, was built in 1994 at the Karma Guen Retreat Centre near Velez-Malaga, under the direction of Lopön Tsechu Rinpoche.
 The largest stupa in Europe is the Enlightenment Stupa in Benalmadena, also in Spain.
 It measures impressive 108 feet equivalent to 33 metres.
 It is the very last stupa that Lopön Tsechu Rinpoche built.
 It was inaugurated in 2003 by the 14th Shamar Rinpoche, four months after the passing of Lopön Tsechu Rinpoche.

 Since then Diamond Way stupas have been built in places such as Bulgaria, Greece, Poland, Russia, Schwitzerland, The Czech Republic, Germany and Austria.
-The Copenhagen Victory Stupa will be inaugurated in 2019, and yet another stupa in Stupkalnis in Lithuania is expected to be inaugurated in 2020.
+The Copenhagen Victory Stupa was inaugurated in 2019, and yet another stupa in Stupkalnis in Lithuania is expected to be inaugurated in 2020.

 The Copenhagen Victory Stupa

-The Copenhagen Victory Stupa will be 5 metres tall.
+The Copenhagen Victory Stupa is 5 metres tall.
 The building material is white Tolga granite from the granite quarry in Stören in Norway.
-All together 85 tons of raw granite will be broken, which will end up as 42 tons when processed.
-Approximately 6.000 tsa-tsas (miniature stupas) will fill the stupa.
-The tsa-tsas will be decorated before going into the chambers of the stupa together with mantrarolls, precious objects as well as the “Tree of Life” which will form the core of the stupa.
+All together 85 tons of raw granite was broken, which end up as 42 tons when processed.
+Approximately 6.000 tsa-tsas (miniature stupas) fill the stupa.
+The tsa-tsas are decorated before going into the chambers of the stupa together with mantrarolls, precious objects as well as the “Tree of Life” which will form the core of the stupa.